quickcougar/docs/exositeready/gwe/custom_gateway_applications.md

 Navigate to the [Release Packages](release_packages.md) section and download the latest copy of GWE to your development machine.

+### Optional Setup

-It is highly recommended that you create a virtual Python environment before installing GWE onto your development machine.
+It is recommended that you create a virtual Python environment before installing GWE onto your development machine.
+The example below uses the popular development tool `virtualenvwrapper`.

 ```
-pip install virtualenvwrapper
 mkvirtualenv gwe-devtools --python=python2.7
 ```

+### Get Dev Tools from Gateway Engine Release

 Unpack the GWE release and install the development tools.
 If using a virtual python environment, make sure to activate it with `workon gwe-devtools` before proceeding.

+Installing the Dev Tools is different than installing onto an actual gateway for IoT operations.
+The `gwe` callable contains some useful developer tools, but we don't need the `gwe` or `gmq` processes running.
+Below is a series of commands that will get `gdc` and `gwe` command line tools installed.

 ```
-mkdir ~/sandbox
+mkdir ~/code
-mv path/to/GatewayEngine/download.tar.gz ~/sandbox
+mv path/to/GatewayEngine.v*.tar.gz ~/code
-cd ~/sandbox
+cd ~/code
-tar zxvf GatewayEngine.v...tar.gz
+tar zxvf GatewayEngine.v*.tar.gz
 cd gateway-engine
-python GatewayEngine/cli.py -d DEBUG -I device-client.v*.tar.gz
+python setup.py gdc
 python setup.py install
 ```

 ## Initialize a Repository

-The first thing to do is to create a new sandbox folder to put the CGA files.
-If using a virtual python environment, make sure to activate it with `workon gwe-devtools` before proceeding.
+The first thing to do when creating a CGA is to create a new sandbox folder to put the application files and supporting scripts and documents.

 ### Project Directory

 ```
-mkdir ~/sandbox/my_gwe_hosted_app
+mkdir ~/code/my_gwe_hosted_app
-cd ~/sandbox/my_gwe_hosted_app
+cd ~/code/my_gwe_hosted_app
 ```

+### Create Buildfile

-Executing the following command will prompt you for a name for the new buildfile, the name you want to give the new app and the version of the new app.
+Executing the `gwe --create-buildfile` command will prompt you for a name for the new buildfile, the name you want to give the new app and the version of the new app.
 After the buildfile is created, a summary of the buildfile contents are printed to the console.
 See the example below.

-### Create Buildfile

 ```
 $ gwe --create-buildfile